duck-triad/arcturus/index.md

 ## Welcome!

-Arcturus is a visual sketchbook that seeks to explore the random and the intriguing!
+Arcturus is a visual sketchbook that seeks to explore random and interesting things.
+Click on a link below!